jdjakub/phd-thesis/ch-bl.md

 The Masp interpreter we developed used in-system state, but controlled it from \ac{JS}.
 Our state viewer was also fully implemented in \ac{JS}.
 Editing took place through the browser development console.
 The alternative, creating a Masp interpreter and state editor in-system using the low-level \ac{BL-ASM} instructions, had been technically possible but prohibitively tedious.
 The in-system tooling was far from supplanting the existing platform interface of \ac{JS} in the text editor.
 Continuing to use the latter was, therefore, the only sensible choice to make progress.

 Nevertheless, to make the high-level language and editor a part of self-sustainable programming system, they ultimately need to be implemented in-system.
 Thus we incurred a *substrate debt* which we owe to "Escape The Platform" (Force\ \ref{escape-plaf}) and now need to pay off.
-The advantage of delaying this work and ending up with Masp is that we can at least port \ac{JS} to Masp, which is more convenient than using \ac{BL-ASM} (recall Figure\ \ref{fig:tombstones}).
+The advantage of delaying this work and ending up with Masp is that we can at least port \ac{JS} to Masp, which is more convenient than using \ac{BL-ASM} (recall Figure\ \ref{fig:tombstone}).
 Generally, such substrate debt should be paid off as soon as the indebted implementation is complete.
 In total, we had three parts of it to pay off:

 1. The temporary state viewer, to be superseded by an in-system editor
 2. Its replacement state editor, to be ported from \ac{JS} to Masp